Dynamics of magnetic collective modes in the square and triangular lattice Mott insulators at finite temperature: Discussion

 \subsubsection{The noise driving the dynamics}

 The present method for accessing spin dynamics excludes the effect of quantum fluctuations.
-This limits the viability of the results at low temperatures, especially for fully frustrated geometries.
-The quantum coherence induced features in the spectrum are missed out.
-To remedy this, the noise has to be `consistently generated' with respect to the spin polarizability of the problem.
+This firstly results in the unphysical \textit{freezing} of the moments at $T=0$ and makes the method unable to access the ground state magnon spectrum.
+Furthermore, this feature limits the viability of the scheme at low temperatures for frustrated geometries, where order by disorder phenomena are observed.
+To remedy this, the noise has to be consistently generated with respect to the polarizability of the problem, which itself will depend on the ${\bf m}_{i}(t)$ trajectories.

-Using a Keldysh formulation of the original Hubbard model, and decomposing the interaction term using an auxiliary vector field ${\bf m}_{i}$, we may subsequently assume this field to be `slow' with respect to the electrons.
+Using a Keldysh formulation of the original Hubbard model, and decomposing the interaction term using an auxiliary vector field ${\bf m}_{i}$, we may subsequently assume this field to be slow with respect to the electrons.
 This enables one to write an effective equation of motion for ${\bf m}_{i,cl}$ of the following form-

-Here $G^{K}$ and $\Pi^{K}_{S}$ are the Keldysh Green's function and spin polarizability of the electrons respectively.
-To obtain the present set of equations (Eq.1-3), one again uses the `adiabaticity' of the auxiliary fields and takes the high temperature limit.
-However, if quantum fluctuations are important, the latter has to be modified.
+Here $G^{K}$ and $\Pi^{K}$ are the Keldysh Green's function and (spin-dependent) polarizability of the electrons respectively.
+In the adiabatic limit, each of these maybe expanded in a Kramers-Moyal series \cite{arijit}.
+On assuming that the coefficients don't have any spatial dependence and the temperature is high enough compared to characteristic frequency scale of these, one arrives at a much simpler equation of the LLG form, which upon neglecting certain multiplicative noise terms reduces to Eq.1.

+To include the effect of quantum fluctuations, the high $T$ approximations done on the coefficients of the Kramers-Moyal expansion need to be relaxed.
+Basically, if the temperature approaches the energy scale of two-particle excitations, the memory-less assumption on the noise becomes unjustified.